SiddAjriY2Jaccount/algorithms-cs5800/maxflow/maxflow-ek2-algo/README.md

 - After doing this until edges outgoing from source are saturated, compute maxflow as a summation of every flow that was pushed through each augmenting path.

 #### 2) Determine matching gold of bullion tiles using Maximal Bipartite Matching
-In the ruins of Pompeii one finds the House of the Tragic Poet which has a famous mosaic floor proclaiming visitors to ``Beware of the Dog."
+In the ruins of Pompeii one finds the House of the Tragic Poet which has a famous mosaic floor proclaiming visitors to "Beware of the Dog."
 In Boston, a less tragic but wealthier poet has commissioned a mosaic using 1kg bars of solid gold, specifically the type CreditSuisse mints in the dimension 80mmx40mm.

 The input will consist of a file that gives the coordinates of the squares on an imaginary grid that should be covered by goldbars.
 These coordinates will be in the range [1,2000] in both the x and y directions.
 The output should consists of a list of tiles, one per line.
-Each tile should be designated by one of its coordinates, followed by ‘–>’ followed by the second coordinate.
+Each tile should be designated by one of its coordinates, followed by '–>' followed by the second coordinate.
 The tiles can be presented in any order, as our autograder will ensure that the entire input is covered.
-If the input cannot be tiled, then your program should output ‘No solution exists’.
+If the input cannot be tiled, then your program should output 'No solution exists'.

 An example input and output:
 ```